AnotherCraft/ac-docs/modding/modularTools/README.md

 ## Defining a tool part
 Tool parts are defined by:
 * A mask that is applied on the material texture, defining which parts of it are visible
-* An overlay image that is then put over the masked out material texture.
-Some colors of the overlay image are replaced with material specific colours (source palette -> material palette)
+* An overlay image that is then put over the masked out texture.
+  * Some colors of the overlay image are replaced with material specific colours (source palette -> material palette)
+  * You can use colours outside of the source palette.
+Those colours will simply not be changed and kept as is.
+  * You can use alpha & semi-transparent overlays.

 ## Tool icon generation
 Tool icon generation is done as follows: